 3.1.1.
-Types of Names
+Type of Names

-For TLS and s/MIME Certificates are issued with a non-null subject Distinguished Name (DN) that complies with ITU X.500 standards except that DigiCert may issue a Level 1 Certificate with a null subject DN if it includes at least one alternative name form that is marked critical.
-When DNs are used, common names must respect namespace uniqueness requirements and must not be misleading.
-This does not preclude the use of pseudonymous Certificates, except where stated otherwise under Section 3.1.3.
+TLS and S/MIME Certificates are issued with a non-null subject Distinguished Name (DN) that complies with ITU X.500 standards except that DigiCert may issue a Level 1 Certificate with a null subject DN if it includes at least one alternative name form that is marked critical.

-DigiCert issues EV SSL/TLS Certificates to .onion domains in accordance with Appendix F of the EV Guidelines or Appendix C of the Baseline Requirements when the FQDN contains "onion" as the rightmost label.
+DigiCert issues EV SSL/TLS Certificates to .onion domains in accordance with Appendix B of the Baseline Requirements and as specified in section 3.2.2.2.